P&O UK (P&O Cruises)

 Cruise itinerary program

-Britannia itinerary program is based on cruises from Southampton and Bridgetown Barbados, including Caribbean Islands voyages from Barbados; roudtrip sailings from Southampton to the Atlantic Coast, Baltic, Mediterranean and Canary Islands; "mini cruises" to Guernsey (Channel Islands) and Transatlantic repositioning crossings.
+Britannia itinerary program is based on cruises from Southampton and Bridgetown Barbados, including Caribbean Islands voyages from Barbados; roundtrip sailings from Southampton to the Atlantic Coast, Baltic, Mediterranean and Canary Islands; "mini-cruises" to Guernsey (Channel Islands) and Transatlantic repositioning crossings.

 The liner Britannia returned to Southampton on March 25, 2016 - over a year after the naming ceremony led by HM The Queen.
 The ship was homeported in Barbados throughout winter 2015-2016.
-From UK, it operated short-breaks to Northern Europe, and longer cruises to Mediterranean during summer.
+From the UK, it operated short-breaks to Northern Europe and longer cruises to the Mediterranean during summer.
 For Caribbean winter season 2016-2017, the ship was homeported in Saint Lucia (Castries).